 2. Standard Level Hearing Aid Pricing

-“Standard level” hearing aids are one step higher than essential level hearing aids in terms of features and quality.
+‘Standard level’ hearing aids are one step higher than essential level hearing aids in terms of features and quality.
 These hearing devices will help you hear well in relatively quiet or calm listening environments with some additional help in noise.
-However, for an active person or working individual, it may not work ideally in all situations.
-Prices for this level range from $2,000 to $2,500 per hearing aid, and if you’re eligible for ADP in Ontario, your price will range from $1,500 to $2,000 per device.
+For an active person or working individual however, it may not work ideally in all situations.
+Prices for this level range from $2,000 to $2,500 per hearing aid.
+If you’re eligible for ADP in Ontario, your price will range from $1,500 to $2,000 per device.

 3. Advanced Level Hearing Aid Pricing

 ‘Advanced level’ hearing aids are high quality hearing aids and can be the right solution for many people.
 These hearing aids are especially good if you want good sound quality and easier listening in noisy environments.